fdformula/MathlyLua/README.md

-# MathlyLua makes Lua mathly and like MATLAB
+# Mathly makes Lua mathly and like MATLAB

 Mathly for Lua is a Lua module which depends on a Lua module, plotly.lua (see https://github.com/kenloen/plotly.lua).
 The latter is modified